 It is also the perfect time to visit some of the museums, castles, galleries and other cultural sites since they will not be overcrowded and you will also find lower off-season prices.
 These spaces are also a great place to hide out of the weather takes a seasonal turn.
 Gdańsk is home to the incredible new Museum of the Second World War, which is a must see.

 Walking along the Baltic beach is also lovely during the autumn.
 This area is the main place you will find Baltic Sea amber that washes up on the beach after a storm.
-Read our article to learn more about visiting Gdańsk here.
+Learn more local tips about visiting Gdańsk and the Baltic Sea here.

 Wrocław and Lower Silesia